-Despite the difficulties we faced following COVID-19 emergency, activity in 2021 was in line with what was achieved in 2020.
-And our business switched from high-end fashion towards fashion suppliers and brands of medium-high level.
+Due to the difficulties we faced as a result of the current economic climate, activity in 2022 was lower than what was achieved in 2021.
+However, the group's business activities are expected to increase to the level of pre-pandemic in 2023 and beyond as our business switched from high-end fashion towards fashion suppliers and brands of medium-high level.